jessgusclark/gadget-event-tracking/README.md

 ## Test the link

 To test if the Google event fires, publish out the page and click on the link.
 Next in Google Analytics, navigate to the “Real-Time”/”Events” and see if the Event Category and Action happened.

+## Google Tag Manager

+This code will not trigger events when the pageview is created via Google Tag Manager.
+To 'fix' this, the class of `gtmclick` has been added to the link.
+In Google Tag Manager, a trigger should be created to capture clicks with a class of `gtmclick`.

 ## Install